 The price of braces varies, depending on whether you have dental insurance and also depending upon the type of treatment your orthodontist recommends.
-The average American spends about $5,000 on braces, presuming he or she doesn't have dental insurance.
-This price is just for the braces themselves and doesn't include visits to the orthodontist, x-rays, and other diagnostic tests.
+The average American spends about $5,000 on braces, presuming he or she doesn't have dental insurance.3 This price is just for the braces themselves and doesn't include visits to the orthodontist, X-rays and other diagnostic tests.4

 Many orthodontists offer a free initial consultation, which gives you the opportunity to determine whether you're comfortable with the orthodontist and would like to proceed.
 If you want to use dental insurance to cover some of the cost of braces, you should sign up for insurance before getting the braces put on, as they may not be covered if you begin treatment prior to getting insurance.

-Braces for adults are similar to braces for children.
-However, it often takes longer for adults to correct tooth and jaw problems than it does for children.
-Adults can expect to wear braces for three or four years, while children usually have them for two years.
+Braces for adults are similar to braces for children, but it often takes longer for adults to correct tooth and jaw problems than it does for children.
+Adults can expect to wear braces for 3 or 4 years, while children usually have them for 2 years.5

 In some cases, your primary dentist can take care of orthodontic problems for you so that you don't have to see a specialist.
 This is usually true for adults who only have minor problems they would like to fix.
 But for any complex oral issues, you'll probably have to see a specialist.
 Orthodontists usually charge about the same to see adults as they do to see children.